Many people still have little understanding of what the "Trump-Russia" scandal is about.

 That Russians were attempting to hack state voter registration databases and the DNC (among other targets) was certainly known well before the election as well.
 The cybersecurity firm Crowdstrike was watching in real time while the Russian hackers were in the DNC system sabotaging Trump's opponent well before the WikiLeaks releases.
 This led the Director of National Intelligence to announce, on October 7, 2016: "The U.S. Intelligence Community (USIC) is confident that the Russian Government directed the recent compromises of e-mails from US persons and institutions, including from US political organizations."

 3. The third important thing to know is that the Trump campaign was in contact with Russian officials and their associates throughout the campaign and transition period.
 At least 18 calls and e-mails have been reported, and that is not counting various meetings with Russian Ambassador Sergey Kislyak which were initially not listed on Attorney General Jeff Sessions' or Trump advisor (and son in law) Jared Kushner's security clearance forms.
-The Washington Post counted 19 known meetings altogether between the Trump campaign and Russians.

 In addition to these contacts, we know that former National Security Adviser Michael Flynn was paid tens of thousands of dollars by Russia's propaganda network RT to appear with Putin.
 Other lobbyists for Russian interests met with the Trump campaign as well.